VisualComposer/builder/readme.txt

 * Go to Pages or Posts
 * Choose 'Add New with Visual Composer'

-In order to receive additional elements, templates, and extensions it is recommended to activate **Visual Composer Hub**.
+To receive additional elements, templates, and extensions it is recommended to activate **Visual Composer Hub**.
 A cloud marketplace for downloading additional elements, templates, and extensions.

 **Visual Composer Hub Activation**